google-deepmind/physics-IQ-benchmark/README.md

 For details on the Physics-IQ Verified metrics, see the [metric definitions](docs/metric_definition_phys_iq_verified.pdf).
 The full Physics-IQ Verified report will be published soon.

-> **Note:** We are still figuring out the reporting settings.
-Inclusion means that the authors get access to the API including relevant credits to reproduce the results by generating videos themselves.
-Videos should be made available to the authors at minimum.
-This will be updated to make results as reproducible as possible.

 | # | Model | input type | Phys-IQ verified | SP verified | ST verified | WS verified | MSE verified | date added (YYYY-MM-DD) |
 |---|---|---|---|---|---|---|---|---|
 | 1 🥇 | Grok Imagine Video | i2v | 34.8 <small>± 0.6</small> | 52.7 <small>± 0.9</small> | 21.4 <small>± 0.6</small> | 35.7 <small>± 1.0</small> | 29.6 <small>± 0.4</small> | 2026-05-22 |